 You will want to dress for comfort and practicality en route, but if you can wear clothes for the journey that you can also wear again for meetings, a business lunch, or a team outing during your trip, all the better.
 It will save you both time and space in your suitcase.

-A white or black women’s tee-shirt that is comfortable, but also a bit “dressy” (read: suitable for office wear underneath a cardigan or blazer) is a great choice.
+A white or black women’s tee-shirt that is comfortable, but also a bit “dressy” (read: suitable for office wear underneath a cardigan or blazer) is a great choice for business travel clothes.
 Black is the safer of the two choices concerning stains, but either one is a versatile choice, and whether you wear it en route or stash it in your suitcase, always include a women’s white blouse or T-shirt.

-Simple black pants that could double as business casual so you can wear them a second time on your trip or a pair of neat women’ jeans that could work in the same way both make great choices to wear on a plane or train.
+Simple black pants that could double as business casual so you can wear them a second time on your trip or a pair of neat women’s jeans that could work in the same way both make great the best business travel clothes to wear on a plane or train.

 When in doubt, always wear comfortable black flats that don’t lace up for getting to your destination—ballet flats are a nice choice.
 These are easy to walk in, easy to take on and off for airport security, will go with multiple outfits, and are easy to stash in a suitcase.
 Go for non-slip soles to give you a little more traction in case you end up navigating wet city streets at your destination.

 If you enjoy wearing jewelry, your favorite “set” of wear-everywhere jewelry can complete your traveling outfit.
 Choose neutral-colored earrings, a pendant, and a watch, plus one or two classic rings.
 It’s just easier not to have to think about changing jewelry on a business trip.
 You’ll feel more put together, and it’s one less thing to think about.